Cheapest Website Builders: Get Online for Under $15

 Is Squarespace Good Value for Money?

 If you’re looking for a cheap website builder, Squarespace is great value for money, sitting just behind GoDaddy in our research.
 On paper, this might seem surprising considering its cheapest plan is more expensive than Hostinger or Pixpa.
-But, you get a lot for your money with Squarespace – the majority of features, besides ecommerce, are available on the cheapest Personal plan.
+But, you get a lot for your money with Squarespace – the majority of features, including ecommerce, are available on the cheapest Basic plan.

 Read the Q&A below to discover an insightful first-hand experience with Squarespace: